adlnet/xAPI-Spec/xAPI.md

 As a result, there is no consistent way to verify this combination of temporary credentials and the account name.)
 * Each unregistered consumer SHOULD use a unique consumer key.

-###### Details
-This workflow assumes a Statement is stored using a validated OAuth connection and the LRS creates or modifies the authority property of the Statement.

-In a 3-legged OAuth workflow, authentication involves both an OAuth consumer and a user of the OAuth service provider.
-For instance, requests made by an authorized Twitter plug-in on their Facebook account will include credentials that are specific not only to Twitter as a Client application, or them as a user, but the unique combination of both.

 ###### Example